Skip to content

 What Influenced Sir John Lavery’s Paintings?

-His travels and the war were only two of Lavery’s major influences in his creation of art.
-There were, of course, many more that played a role in how his works were created.
+His travels and the war were only two of Lavery’s significant influences on his art.
+Of course, many more contributed to his creation.

 Family

-One of the key themes of a lot of the works of Lavery is the inclusion of his family.
+One of the key themes of many of Lavery’s works is the inclusion of his family.
 Many of his portraits feature his daughters, his wife, or a family scene.
-Domestic scenery is a key aspect of the peace Lavery captured in his work to balance the war.
+Domestic scenery is a crucial aspect of the peace Lavery captured in his work to balance the war.
 Works such as ‘The Chess Players’ (1929) show this domestic family life typical of many Laverys.

 John Lavery